 - Automatic assignment of licenses

 Here you can find the running sessions.
-Your own session is marked with an asterisk.
+Your own session is marked with a star.
 Double-click on a user session to get the current OLAP jobs and the license used.

 To stop a job, select the corresponding user session and then the desired job in the “Active jobs” tab.
 Click on the “Stop Job” button (indicated below) to cancel this job.

 Jedox Performance Monitor can log and display information for several key performance measures, including system hardware resources, number of logged-in users, etc. For details, see Performance Monitor.

 The Jedox In-Memory DB can store audit information for specific cubes.
 The audit information keeps track of all individual cell changes, such as the cell path, time of change, users, new values, operations (splashing, copy), etc. For details, see Audit Information.